jhorowitz1996/UFO-Project/README.md

-I then got the data for latitutde and longitude in the csv and loaded that up (in the same manner in which the Mappa tutorial did).
+I then got the data for latitutde and longitude in the csv and loaded that up.
 Then I needed to create multiple instances of the sprites in a single sprite sheet.
 Here’s where Create JS turned out to be a great library mostly because it allows you to generate a sprite sheet with your desired pngs in a nice row to use built-in.
 I then set the position of the x and y position of the sprite through its animated movement.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/66505479/161342704-0f51956d-bd61-476c-a76d-0fef78104176.png">